 Pressure Vessel Codes

-Robust Process and Mechanical Design is the fundamental and first barrier to ensure safe operations.
+Robust Process and Mechanical Design are the fundamental and first barriers to ensuring safe operations.

 At the start of the 20th Century, there were numerous incidents related to pressure vessels and manufacturers started to exchange their know-how and experiences.
 This finally resulted in the nationalized codes on pressurized equipment.
 Applying a pressure vessel code provides the equipment with sufficient margins against failure under specified temperatures and pressures.

-The pressure vessel code allows pressure vessels to be designed, operated and manufactured along with rules set up by industry and is widely used by manufacturers and operators.
+The pressure vessel code allows pressure vessels to be designed, operated, and manufactured along with rules set up by the industry and is widely used by manufacturers and operators.

 The main objectives of the pressure vessel codes